-Keto Spanish cauliflower rice is a brightened and keto-friendly dish to eat with burritos and salads.
+Keto Spanish cauliflower rice is a brightened and keto-friendly dish to eat with burritos or as a lovely complement to tacos to bring out more flavor in dishes.
 Spanish and Mexican rice are similar, but the former uses saffron, while the latter uses cumin.

-To summarize, this dish is a collection of tomato, onion, garlic, and cumin sautéed in cauliflower rice.
+To summarize, this lovely accompaniment from Spain is a collection of tomato, onion, garlic, and cumin sautéed in cauliflower rice.
 The tomato puree combined with broth and other times colors the rice dish into a nice-looking and yummy yellow color.

 The dish is fresh and flavorsome like any Mexican rice, but it makes full use of the cauliflower as “rice”.
 You can purchase pre-made cauliflower rice at the store, and even use frozen ones for this recipe.
 But homemade cauliflower rice is better and more budget-friendly.

 The creamy, sweet soup adds the perfect stark contrast to the savory burritos.
 Plus, the recipe is vegan and paleo-friendly, so it doubles as a healthy treat.
 If a dish is delicious and keeps you in good shape at the same time, it’s a win in my book.
 What about yours?

 Pairing burritos with soup is a good idea since you can enjoy the accompaniment as warm and comforting food.
 The inviting bowl of yellow soup and green seeds combination will get anyone’s attention.